 As your Representative, I am proud to share the benefits from the Inflation Reduction Act – the biggest climate bill in our country’s history – which makes economy-wide investments in agriculture, coastal restoration, clean energy, advanced manufacturing, and transportation that will benefit hardworking Californian families.
 The Inflation Reduction Act is projected to cut greenhouse gas emissions by 40% by 2030, making the United States well-positioned to meet its climate goals while also investing in the American economy.

 The transition to a green economy is expected to save families an average of $1,000 per year in energy costs.
 Millions of Californians are already eligible for tax credits that will make it easier and more affordable for them to upgrade to more efficient appliances, purchase an electric vehicle, install residential clean energy systems, and save money on their energy bills.
-All the tax credits are available as of January 2023, but it may take 1-2 years for the California Energy Commission to implement the rebate programs.
-See below to learn how you can take advantage of the clean energy tax credits and rebates listed below!
+All the tax credits are available as of January 2023, and now Californians can access the the California Energy Commission home electrification program!

 Tax Credits